Imperial (automobile): 1960 (Series PY1-L, M, H)

 The 1960 Imperial adopted wildly exaggerated styling, featuring front fascia with a swooping bumper, gaping mesh grille, giant chrome eagle, and hooded quad headlights, and tall rear fins.
 Soaring fins had bullet-style tail lamps at the peak of the fin, with a chrome ring surrounding it.
 The grille and bumper on the front of the 1960 used large pieces of heavy chrome, and the 'furrowed brows' of the fenders over the double sets of headlights gave the car a ponderous look.
 In common with most other 1960 Chrysler products, the Imperial featured the new "High-Tower" seat with the driver-side back individually contoured and raised above of the rest of the front seat for increased driver comfort and shoulder support.
 This would last through the 1962 model year.
 Also for 1960, Imperial changed back to 15-inch wheels from the 14-inch wheels that had been standard since the 1957 model.
 Imperial LeBarons now featured a distinctive smaller "formal rear window" for greater rear-seat privacy.
 Sales increased to 17,719.
 Imperial again finished ahead of Lincoln, but never did so again.
 While the rest of Chrysler's lineup adopted unibody construction, Imperial retained its body on frame construction.

 The Swivel Seat option became "Automatic" for 1960 by adding hidden cables to the door hinges and additional helper springs to the previous design.
 The cable triggered stronger helper springs to automatically swivel the seat outward or latch it back in as the corresponding door was opened or closed.
 This resolved a previous issue with the manual swivel release handle sometimes hitting/damaging the door panel if the door was closed with the seat still swiveled out.
 It was discontinued by Chrysler Corp. within the first few months.
 The cables were deleted leaving the manual release handles as the only remaining operation method for the rest of 1960 and all of 1961.
-Although the specific reason is not clearly documented, many assume this was for safety reasons due to an increased risk of falling out of the vehicle if a door came open at speed or during an accident.
+Although the specific reason is not clearly documented, some assume this was for safety reasons due to an increased risk of falling out of the vehicle if a door came open at speed or during an accident.